Graduate Programs

-The program integrates research, theory, and practice to provide students with foundational concepts and core skills in areas such as urban school governance, race and democracy, program evaluation, data analysis and data-based decision making, economic analysis, community assets and needs assessment, and strategic and organizational management.
+The master’s in urban education policy (UEP) program integrates research, theory and practice to explore critical areas such as urban school governance, race and democracy, program evaluation, data analysis, economic analysis, community needs assessment and strategic management.

 Application Information